-In cryptography, FPE refers to encrypting data in such a way that the output (the ciphertext) is in the same format as the input (the plaintext).
-FPE is mostly used in on-premise encryption and tokenization solutions.
-It is used to protect sensitive data sets such as payment card data, SSNs, and country identifiers that are commonly used and stored in retail, healthcare, and financial databases and applications.
-Some of the vendors who provide FPE are Voltage and Protegrity (on-premise solutions); Verifone and Ingenico (device-based solutions); and Thales and Safenet (appliance-based solutions).
+In cryptography, format-preserving encryption refers to encrypting data in such a way that the output (the ciphertext) is in the same format as the input (the plain text).
+Format-preserving encryption is mostly used in on-premise encryption and tokenization solutions.
+It is used to protect sensitive data sets such as payment card data, Social Security numbers, and country identifiers that are commonly used and stored in a number of industry databases and applications.

-The FPE market appears to be losing stability because two of the three FFX methods used for FPE are not considered to be cryptographically secure.
-FF1 is the only standing method, and it is under intense scrutiny due to the success researchers have had in breaking down other FPE methods.
-Additionally, organizations that are producing FPE solutions leveraging FF2 and FF3 methods are struggling to validate their solutions with NIST 800-38G which will prove to be challenging.
-There only remains one patented method that can be used, limiting competition and increasing pricing.
-The challenge in this scenario is that we are not certain FF1 will make it through additional scrutiny.
+The format-preserving encryption market appears to be losing stability because two of the three FFX methods used for format-preserving encryption are not considered to be cryptographically secure.
+Additionally, organizations that are producing format-preserving encryption solutions leveraging FF2 and FF3 methods are struggling to validate their solutions with NIST 800-38G, which will prove to be challenging.
+There only remains one patented method that can be used, limiting competition and increases in pricing.

 Risks and Implications for Organizations

-Basically, organizations using solutions that leverage FF2 & FF3 methods for FPE need to address the shortcomings of these methods with their providers.
-As noted above, the FF2 & FF3 methods are not considered to be “suitable” for FPE which presents a challenge and a perception issue for securing data appropriately achieving PCI compliance.
-In industries not concerned with PCI data, even though compliance with any one specific regulation may not be impacted, the overall security of the organization is more at risk.
-Other data sets outside of payment card data like Personally Identifiable Information (PII), Non-Public Information (NPI), or HIPAA data are equally as risky to store using FPE FFX methods that have been invalidated as they present the same type of breach exposure with legal and financial impact.
+In industries not concerned with PCI data, even though compliance with any one specific regulation might not be impacted, the overall security of the organization is more at risk.
+Other sensitive information or data sets outside of payment card data, like personally identifiable information (PII), nonpublic personal information (NPI), or protected health information (PHI) are equally risky to store using format-preserving encryption methods that have been invalidated, as they present the same possibility for a breach.

-Next Steps for Organizations Currently Using FPE Technologies
+Next Steps for Organizations Currently Using Format-Preserving Technologies

-If you are using FPE to secure data, identify which methods are being used for the solution.
-Question these vendors about what is being done on their part to remedy the use of insecure FPE methods to ensure your organization is neither out of compliance or out the money you paid for the solution—either of which will have significant impact on your organization.
+If you are using format-preserving encryption to secure data, identify which methods are being used for the solution.
+Question these vendors about what is being done on their part to remedy the use of insecure format-preserving encryption methods to ensure your organization is neither noncompliant nor penalized financially.
 If your vendor is simply waiting in the ranks for NIST to validate the methods that have been re-submitted without additional plans to ensure the solution they’ve sold your organization, it’s time to start looking elsewhere.
-There should be an active or pending product update for ensuring the FPE-based solution will leverage a fully functioning, suitable, and adequate FPE method for securing data within your environment.
-Otherwise, you are probably owed a full refund for the insecure solution.
+There should be an active or pending product update to ensure the FPE-based solution will leverage a fully functioning, suitable, and adequate format-preserving encryption method for securing data within your environment.